ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](tile_clone_flip.gif)](tile_clone_flip.gif)

-In general this method is only practical when you have some idea of how big the image being tiled is.
+In general, this method is only practical when you have some idea of how big the image being tiled is.
-Also as clones are actually very fast and efficient it is a fairly simple and fast tiling method, especially if you use the results to further tile the larger image.
+Also, as clones are actually very fast and efficient, it is a fairly simple and fast tiling method, especially if you use the results to further tile the larger image.

 #### Tile using MPR: (Memory Program Register)

 A better method is to save the image into a special 'In Memory' file format "`mpr:`", or named 'memory program register'.

-From this register you can then either use a "`-tile`" setting, or use the special "`tile:`" image file reader, both of which can only be set from a 'saved' image file format.
+From this register, you can then either use a "`-tile`" setting, or use the special "`tile:`" image file reader, both of which can only be set from a 'saved' image file format.

-For example using "`tile:`" to create a tiled image of a specific size...
+For example, using "`tile:`" to create a tiled image of a specific size...

 ~~~
 convert tree.gif   -write mpr:tile +delete \